 Country: Syrian Arab Republic, job based in Damascus

-Duration: 7 months renewable, starting July 2020 depending on the opening of the boarders (minimum one month is necessary to complete the visa procedure)
+Duration: 7 months renewable depending on funding, starting July 2021 (minimum one month is necessary to complete the visa procedure)

 Presentation of TGH

 Founded in 1994, TGH is a French international solidarity organization based in Lyon.
 The association designs and implements emergency, rehabilitation and development programs in the following sectors: water, hygiene and sanitation, civil engineering, food security and rural development, socio-educational and psychosocial.
 TGH is currently operating in 10 countries in Africa, Asia and the Middle East.

 TGH was registered in Syria as INGO in May 2017 and has had a permanent presence since November 2017.
 TGH works under the coordination of the Syrian Arab Red Crescent (SARC), officially mandated by the Syrian Authorities to coordinate activities of humanitarian organizations committed to providing assistance to the conflict-affected Syrian population in Syria.